Saturday, October 18, 2008

 Seattle, Washington: The Second Stop On My American Tour

 I'm in Seattle, Washington on my book tour.

 I've done several lectures before at University of Washington and those semi-Scandinavians keep on inviting me back.
 I don't mind at all.
 I'm totally in love with the UW campus.
 It looks like a wet dream for any sophomore and God knows I'm a sophomore at heart.
-I still get excited about college football and iPods that don't work.

 Yesterday I did a presentation of The Tsar's Dwarf at Elliott Bay Book Company, a wonderful independent book store in downtown Seattle.
 A lot of construction was going on outside, so traffic was a mess.
 The sun was shining, too - a rare occurrence in the state of Washington.